-We also hold weekly homeschool planning meetings with our eldest three children.
+We also hold weekly homeschool planning meetings with all our children.
+Each of children begin using a planner in 5th grade.
 My friend, Barb-Harmony Art Mom has been a wonderful mentor and great example in this area.
 This is a big focus and truly helps us to not only stay on track but talk through what resources would be good at the time.
 Plus, we can chase rabbits and build in time for the current topic of interest – and fit in that get together we just found out about.
 More detail in this post about our homeschool planning meetings.

 Also know, at this age, both my young adults are independent learners.
 They plan, contribute to our overall plan and continue to learn how to research and find resources themselves.
 That’s the beauty of homeschooling high school.
 My husband and I are here as their parents, to guide, question, challenge, encourage and more…